Setting Up Data Warehouse Connections

 After setting up your connections, you'll have:

-These connections enable you to separate your development, testing, and production environments effectively within Paradime.
+These connections enable you to separate your development, testing, and scheduler environments effectively within Paradime.

 After setting up multiple connections, it's important to understand how to direct your dbt™ commands to use a specific target.
 This allows you to switch between multiple environments easily.